 As displayed in column 2 of Table 13, a moderate ECO quota contributes to a one-third decline in the volume empty container redistribution problem.
-If focusing only on this outbound leg of US round trip transport, the changes appear positive from the policymaker perspective.
-Relative to the baseline scenario, US containerized exports increase by 12.5% in real value as transport operators substitute away from relocating empties and towards servicing additional loaded container units.
-The US containerized trade deficit, represented by the import-export ratio, also declines by 21.5%.
+If focusing only on this outbound leg of US round trip transport, the changes appear positive from the policymaker's perspective.
+Relative to the baseline scenario, US containerized exports increase by 26.5% in real value as transport operators substitute away from relocating empties and towards servicing additional loaded container units.
+The US containerized trade deficit, represented by the import-export ratio, also declines by 35.1%.
 While the combination of these two findings would likely signal a positive outlook for similar policies of transport equipment restrictions, this outflow perspective alone would ignore malaise effects observed on the opposite leg of a given round trip.

 On the opposite leg, US trade partners now face a freight rate which includes a higher cost of redistributing empties back for round trip transport service provisions.
-The equilibrium quantity of container units declines, which represents a reduction in the transport capacity for containerized transport services for the US.
-As a result of government intervention on export routes, the opposite leg of trade exhibits the round trip effect where available capacity declines by 6.1% and import prices rise by 0.3%.
-When combined, this contributes to a 5.8% reduction in the real value of US imports.
-The gross values of total imports and exports combined declines by 2% relative to the baseline scenario, suggesting an overall reduction in trade activity.
+The equilibrium quantity of container units declines, which represents a reduction in the transport capacity for containerized transport services in the US.
+As a result of government intervention on export routes, the opposite leg of trade exhibits the round trip effect where available capacity declines by 18.7% and import prices rise by 0.8%.
+Combined, this contributes to a 17.9% reduction in the real value of US imports.
+The gross values of total imports and exports combined decline by 9.5% relative to the baseline scenario, suggesting an overall reduction in trade activity.